OBDS-Training/Help/content/en/docs/conda/environments/index.md

 of conda packages.
 Activating an environment loads all the packages that are installed in the directory associated with that environment.
+More information on Conda environments is available in the [Conda documentation][conda-concepts-environments].

 The `conda activate <name>` command can be used to activate an environment using the name of that environment.